cloudmesh-community/fa19-516-144/project/report.md

 Reference the limitations section for more information.

+#### Listing Exceptions to Encryption

+The cloudmesh.security.exceptions section is intended to list attributes that
+must not be encrypted.
+This section also explicitly uses python regular
+expressions to capture which paths will **not** be encrypted.
+The default
+regexps are necessary to decrypt data after they are encrypted.
+This includes
+the entirety of the cloudmesh.security section and some mongodb attributes.

+The exceptions section has higher priority over the secrets section.
+If a
+path is matched between both the secrets and exceptions regular expressions the
+path attribute will **not** be encrypted.

 ### Cloudmesh Tools for Encryption

 #### CmsEncryptor

-The CmsEncryptor class is a general encryptor tool used for both symmetric and assymmetric encryption schemes.
+The CmsEncryptor class is a general encryptor tool used for both symmetric and asymmetric encryption schemes.
 Currently RSA and AES-GCM encryption schemes are the only available schemes for encryption.
 This is used to take bytes of data and return the encrypted bytes with other data if necessary.